Votes: 0Posted On: Sep 23, 2015 01:52:19

 -a: archive the files for data transfer to increase transfer speed

--z: this option is use to compress data for slow connections
+-z: this option is used to compress data for slow connections

--p: to retain permissions, this is use if both end will have the same ownership and permissions
+-p: to retain permissions, this is used if both ends will have the same ownership and permissions

 --progress: shows the progress of the download